Pedro de Candia

-Pedro de Candia (Pietro de Cândia) (/es/; Crete, Kingdom of Candia 1485–1542 Chupas, Viceroyalty of Peru) was a Venetian explorer and cartographer at the service of the Kingdom of Spain, an officer of the Royal Spanish Navy that under the Spanish Crown became a Conquistador, Commander of the Royal Spanish Fleet of the Southern Sea, Colonial Ordinance of Cusco, and then Mayor of Lima between 1534 and 1535.
+Pedro de Candia (/es/; born Pietro de Candia; 1485–1542) was a Greek explorer and cartographer at the service of the Kingdom of Spain, an officer of the Royal Spanish Navy that under the Spanish Crown became a Conquistador, Commander of the Royal Spanish Fleet of the Southern Sea, Colonial Ordinance of Cusco, and then Mayor of Lima between 1534 and 1535.
 Specialized in the use of firearms and artillery, he was one of the earliest explorers of Panama and the Pacific coastline of Colombia, and finally participated in the conquest of Peru.
-He was killed in the Battle of Chupas, (Peru), on 16 September 1542, by Diego de Almagro II.
+He was killed in the Battle of Chupas (Viceroyalty of Peru), on 16 September 1542, by Diego de Almagro II.

 Early life

 He was born on the island of Crete, which then was part of the Republic of Venice, known as the Kingdom of Candia, in the city of Heraklion (then called Candia, hence his appellation).
 He left the island through one of his mother's relatives at the service of the Crown of Aragon, who took him to the Kingdoms of Italy.
-During his period in Italy, he was training to become a Condottiero and trained in the arms; he fought against the Turks and in the Italian campaigns including the Battle of Pavia, before transferring to the Iberian peninsula to serve the Catholic Monarchs of Spain, led by Queen Isabel I and King Ferdinand the Catholic.
+During his period in Italy, he was training to become a Condottiero and trained in the arms; he fought against the Turks and in the Italian campaigns including the Battle of Pavia, as member of Stratioti Greek mercenary units.
+Then he was transferred to the Iberian peninsula to serve the Catholic Monarchs of Spain, led by Queen Isabel I and King Ferdinand the Catholic.
 Pedro was eventually married in Spain at Villalpando.